 The American Public Power Association is the voice of not-for-profit, community-owned utilities that power 2,000 towns and cities nationwide.
-We represent public power before the federal government to protect the interests of the more than 49 million people that public power utilities serve, and the 93,000 people they employ.
-The Association advocates and advises on electricity policy, technology, trends, training, and operations.
-Our members strengthen their communities by providing superior service, engaging citizens, and instilling pride in community-owned power.
+We represent public power before the federal government to protect the interests of the more than 49 million people that public power utilities serve, and the 96,000 people they employ.
+We advocate and advise on electricity policy, technology, trends, training, and operations.

-The Association engages in federal advocacy — representing public power’s interests before Congress, the White House, administrative agencies and regulatory bodies, and courts.
+- Advocates for public power.
+We represent public power’s interests before Congress, the White House, administrative agencies and regulatory bodies, and courts.
 Our policy priorities and positions are determined by the membership.

-The Academy is public power’s complete resource for professional education and certification, helping electric industry employees stay abreast of rapidly evolving technologies, regulations, and customer needs.
-We host conferences, webinars, special events, and custom in-house trainings.
+- Educates public power professionals.
+We help electric industry employees keep up with rapidly evolving technologies, regulations, and customer needs by hosting conferences, webinars, special events, and custom trainings.

 - Supports operational excellence.
 We provide programs and resources to help utilities adopt new technologies and improve customer service, reliability, safety, physical and cybersecurity, and disaster preparation efforts.

 - Advances research and development.
 Our Demonstration of Energy and Efficiency Developments (DEED) research and development program offers scholarships and project grants to help members innovate and develop a robust future workforce.

 - Coordinates disaster recovery.
 We manage a mutual aid program to facilitate restoration work among public power utilities following storms and other disasters.